MohanaprabhaS/19AI405ProjExp/README.md

 ## Result:

-Thus,the python program to develop the Sudoku Solver From Scratch is
+Thus,the python program to develop the Sudoku Solver From Scratch.